MicrosoftDocs/azure-ai-docs/articles/machine-learning/tutorial-train-model.md

 ## Configure a training job using the command function

 You create an Azure Machine Learning *command job* to train a model for credit default prediction.
 The command job runs a *training script* in a specified environment on a specified compute resource.
 You already created the environment and the compute cluster.
 Next, create the training script.
-In this specific case, you're training the dataset to produce a classifier using the `GradientBoostingClassifier` model.
+In this case, you're training the dataset to produce a classifier using the `GradientBoostingClassifier` model.

-The *training script* handles the data preparation, training and registering of the trained model.
-The method `train_test_split` handles splitting the dataset into test and training data.
+The training script handles the data preparation, training, and registering of the trained model.
+The method `train_test_split` splits the dataset into test and training data.
 In this tutorial, you create a Python training script.

 Command jobs can be run from CLI, Python SDK, or studio interface.
 In this tutorial, use the Azure Machine Learning Python SDK v2 to create and run the command job.

 ## Create training script

-Let's start by creating the training script - the *main.py* python file.
+Start by creating the training script: the *main.py* python file.
 First create a source folder for the script:

 ```python
 import os